-What happens when you land in Haneda Airport during COVID
+What happened when you land at Haneda Airport during COVID

 Haneda airport used to be one of the busiest airport, yet efficient – Before pandemic, I rarely ever spent more than 30 minutes from getting off the airplane to getting out of the airport.
 During pandemic, the time increased to 2 hours, due to all the documents and COVID test you have to do.
 It could be less if you had prepared the pledge and filled out the health questionnaire, but we did neither as we were too busy with other things (it was our first time flying with a toddler)

 As soon as we landed, we walked through an empty corridor with clearly marked signs along the way and retractable belts to make sure you don’t go off-course.
 From here, there are 6 stations to go through.
 My husband joked that it reminded him of completing quests in an RPG game.